Unico: Garappachi/Garapachi/Nezumi (ガラッ八, Garappachi)

-Garappachi is a father rat and the husband of Okuzu debuting in the "Black Rain and White Clouds" chapter.
+Garappachi is a father rat (mouse in the reboot series) and the husband of Okuzu/Kuzu debuting in the "Black Rain and White Clouds" chapter.
 He wears a small red hat and has white fur.
 In the manga, he alongside his wife first encounter Unico while searching through piles of trash to find food to feed their children.When he and his wife first encounter Unico, he mistakes him as a cat while Okuzu believes him to be a stuffed animal.
 When introducing himself to Unico, he reveals that his full name is "Garappachi Garbage".
 After he and his wife learn that Unico can't remember his own identity, Garappachi and Okuzu decide to allow him to stay at their home located underneath a human girl's bedroom.
 They both explain to Unico that the town they lived in used to be easy for rats to live before it got badly polluted making it difficult for them to find food.
 Garappachi decides to take Unico to Chico's room where he rediscovers himself as a unicorn from a book she owned about Greek Mythology.

 In the 1979 pilot, he first meets Unico after the foal gets chased by a small wolf inside the sewers.
 Noticing him being frightened, Garappachi gives Unico crumbs since he notices that he's feeling hungry.
 Unico decides to ask him for more crumbs which he allows him to have.
 When he takes Unico to his home, he sadly allows his children to nibble on his tail due to running out of food.
 Unico feeling sorry for Garappachi's rat babies, unknowingly uses his magic which gifts Garappachi's children a small slice of cake to eat.
 Similar to the manga, he introduces Unico to Chico where he discovers himself as a unicorn.
 After destroying a factory that caused the area to become polluted, Unico returns to Chico's home to give her magic white flowers Unico got from West Wind to magically heal Chico.
 Garappachi's last interaction with Unico is seeing the young foal sadly saying "Goodbye" after asking where he's going.